andavissuse/kynda/README.md

   * script or other executable that extracts the feature value(s) from a data bundle.

 Steps:
-* Run the kynda-setup.sh script.
-This will:
+* Run "kynda-setup.sh" to create a project-specific configuration file.  kynda-setup.sh will ask for:
-  * ask for a project name and create a .\/\<project-name\> directory
+  * project name
-  * ask where the data bundles are located
+  * location of data bundles
-  * ask for a pre-processing script
+  * data bundle pre-processing executable (optional)
-  * ask what features you want to use for comparison
+  * features to be used for comparison
-  * for each feature, ask for:
-    * feature type:
+  * executables that extract the feature value(s) from data bundles.
-      * single-valued numeric
-      * single-valued text
-      * multi-valued numeric
-      * multi-valued text
-    * path to an executable that will extract and return the feature value(s).
-The script may invoke other binaries; the key point is that the script must return a list of feature value(s) (one value per line).
-See the doc directory for executable details and templates.

 Result:
 * .\/\<project-name\>\/\<project-name\>.conf file
-* feature extraction executables in the .\/\<project-name\>\/bin directory

 ## Stage 2 - Ingestion
 Steps:
-* Run "kynda-ingest.sh \<project-name\>".
-This will:
+* Run "kynda-ingest.sh \<project-name\>" to build datasets.
+Specifically, kynda-ingest.sh will:
   * read the .\/\<project-name\>\/\<project-name\>.conf file
   * use the specified extraction scripts to pull feature data from the existing data bundles
   * create datasets of the features